crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 == Changelog ==

+- Fix CAPTCHA position on some themes like Suffusion.

 = 2.7.3 =
 - (05 Jul 2011) - Tested / fixed to be compatible with WP 3.2
 - Fixed to be compatible with SFC Comments plugin.